MicrosoftLearning/Deploy-and-administer-Linux-virtual-machines-in-Azure.ja-jp/Instructions/Labs/Lab03-storage-vms.md

     vi script.sh
     ```

 1. Right click and **Paste as plain text**.
 Your connection script should display.
+Review the script.

 1. Type **:wq** to write and quit. **Enter** to exit the editor.